DanielAlongE/react-subscribed-state/README.md

-# subscribed-state
+# react-subscribed-state
 A custom state reactivity pattern in React.js

-With subscribed-state, components can subscribe to fields in the state such that they are able to re-render when the values of such fields change.
+With react-subscribed-state, components can subscribe to fields in the state such that they are able to re-render when the values of such fields change.
 This will go a long way to eliminate wasted renders as only the components that are required to rerender will do so.

 The following are some examples of use cases:
 - Complex forms with several moving parts such as Error Messages and Computed properties